friedev/die-krypta/README.md

 # Die Krypta

+Roll yourself through the crypt and attack with each of your faces.
+Made in under 12 hours for the [2022 GMTK Game Jam](https://itch.io/jam/gmtk-jam-2022).

 > In a life long past, you were cursed by Die Hexe, a malevolent conjurer of geometric transformation.
 > With your spirit imprisoned within a crystalline prism, you were left to wander the earth forever in silence...
 >